Chen861368/Personal-Research-Path/README.md

 Given these challenges, and considering its broad application prospects, elegant theoretical framework, and strong adaptability, the Koopman modal decomposition method is now a very promising research direction.
 Many outstanding researchers are actively working in this area.
 In the field of structural health monitoring, it can offer valuable insights, particularly in complex and dynamically changing loading environments, effectively aiding in the identification of structural changes and damage, and thereby providing reliable data for structural safety assessments.

+---

+# References

+- **Online Physics-Informed Dynamic Mode Decomposition: Theory and Applications**
+  The code and other related information are available at the [paper](https://arxiv.org/abs/2412.03609) and [GitHub Link](https://github.com/Chen861368/Online-Physics-Informed-Dynamic-Mode-Decomposition/tree/Here%E2%80%99s-the-code-modified-according-to-the-reviewer%E2%80%99s-comments).

+- **Adaptive Physics-Informed System Modeling for Online Structural Dynamic Simulation**
+  The code and other related information are available at the [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5097818) and [GitHub Link](https://github.com/Chen861368/Adaptive-Physics-Informed-System-Modeling).

+- **Minimal Realization Time-Delay Koopman Analysis for Nonlinear System Identification**
+  The code and other related information are available at the [paper](https://www.researchsquare.com/article/rs-6029043/v1) and [GitHub Link](https://github.com/Chen861368/Minimal-Realization-Time-Delay-Koopman-Analysis-for-Nonlinear-System-Identification).